 In spite of the formal worship of Lord Shiva, women regard the day more independently than women’s Day.
 Mostly, women take fast for the adoration of Shiva.
 They normally visit Temples and shrines for worship and spend dancing till dusk.

-Women who have to receive fast on this day have Dar (special local Nepalese food) at the previous night, however, the modern Dar party in Cities starts nearly from a month earlier.
+Women who have to receive fast on this day have Dar (special local Nepalese food) at the previous night, however, the modern Dar party in Cities starts nearly a month earlier.

-The myth regarding Teej reveals that Parbati (some of the supreme goddesses in Hindu) is supposed to have wished Shiva as her husband.
+The myth regarding Teej reveals that Parbati (some of the supreme goddesses in Hinduism) is supposed to have wished Shiva as her husband.
 Fulfilling all the rituals, she went on meditation and received Shiva as her husband.

 Shiva who is thought to be the creator of the universe (Hindu Myth) had been allured by the sacrifice of Parbati.
 Then, she was accepted by Shiva.
 Women in common wish them to have such an idol husband like Shiva in their life.
 They also wish for the long life of their husband.

-English/Nepali New Year
+English and Nepali New Year